 Online MS in Systems Engineering

 The graduate program leading to the Master of Science in Systems Engineering can be completed entirely online.
-The delivery mode for the online program is asynchronous, but many courses are also offered in synchronous mode.
+The delivery mode for the online program is synchronous, but some courses can be completed in an asynchronous manner.
 Students may also plan a program with some courses taken online and some in the classroom.
-The following courses are offered online at least once a year: SYST 500 Quantitative Foundations for Systems Engineering, SYST 505 Systems Engineering Principles, SYST 510 Systems Definition and Cost Modeling, SYST 520 System Engineering Design, SYST 530 Systems Engineering Management I, SYST 542 Decision Support Systems Engineering, SYST 573 Decision and Risk Analysis, SYST 611 System Methodology and Modeling, SYST 618 Model-based Systems Engineering, SYST 621 Systems Architecture Design, SYST 630 Systems Engineering Management II, SYST 699 Masters Project, OR 531 Introduction to Analytics and Modeling, OR 541 Operations Research: Deterministic Models and OR 542 Operations Research: Stochastic Models.
+The following courses are offered online at least once a year: SYST 500 Quantitative Foundations for Systems Engineering, SYST 505 Systems Engineering Principles, SYST 510 Systems Definition and Cost Modeling, SYST 520 System Engineering Design, SYST 530 Systems Engineering Management I, SYST 542 Decision Support Systems Engineering, SYST 573 Decision and Risk Analysis, SYST 611 System Methodology and Modeling, SYST 618 Model-based Systems Engineering, SYST 621 Systems Architecture Design, SYST 630 Systems Engineering Management II, SYST 699 Masters Project, OR 531 Introduction to Analytics and Modeling, OR 541 Operations Research: Deterministic Optimization and OR 542 Operations Research: Stochastic Models.

 Bioengineering, BS/Systems Engineering, Accelerated MS